 Future Quest Island-Explorations

-The Future Quest Island-Explorations (FQI-E) project will develop an online curriculum focusing on college & career readiness using the evidenced-based “Possible Selves” framework to support improved self-concept, social and emotional competence, and early college and career awareness for upper elementary students with and without disability in grades 3-5.
+Future Quest Island-Explorations (FQI-E) is an online accessible college & career readiness curriculum that uses gaming strategies to motivate and support improved self-concept, social and emotional competence, and early college and career awareness for upper elementary students with and without disability in grades 3-5 using the evidenced-based “Possible Selves” framework.

-This online curricula will allow students to choose an avatar and progress through a series of lessons on each island focusing on various aspects of their possible selves.
+This online curriculum allows students to choose an avatar and hovercraft where they progress through a series of lessons on a cluster of islands, focusing on various aspects of their possible selves.
 The Possible Selves framework addresses individuals’ perceived future self-concept and guides students in thinking about the future with an emphasis on nurturing academic and personal motivation.
 It includes components of self-concept that have to do with ‘what I can be, what I would like to be, and what I am afraid of becoming’ (Ruvolo & Markus, 1992).
 Through a structured process, students describe their hoped-for, expected, and feared possible selves and use the information to create a visual representation of their “Possible Self.”

-Project personnel will work closely with elementary school teachers, students, administrators, and families to develop and field test lessons and activities.
-Accessibility will be priorities in term of technology and content.
-Testing of the curricula and its impact on self-concept, social and emotional competence, and early college and career awareness will occur in general and special education classrooms and in afterschool programs.
+Project personnel works closely with elementary school teachers, students, administrators, and families to develop and field test lessons and activities, with a focus on the accessibility of technology and content.
+Testing of the curricula and its impact on self-concept, social and emotional competence, and early college and career awareness will occur in general and special education classrooms, and in afterschool programs.
 The FQI-E team will also create a digital ‘Teacher Toolkit’ to assist other elementary school teachers in using Future Quest Island-Explorations effectively in their classes.

-Future Quest Island-Explorations (FQI-E) will be accessible to a wide range of users and will feature standards-based lesson plans (aligned with ELA, ISTE, and ASCA) highlighting specific college and career awareness objectives and outcomes, self-concept and social emotional skills.
+By project end, Future Quest Island-Explorations (FQI-E) will be accessible to a wide range of users and will feature standards-based lesson plans (aligned with ELA, ISTE, and ASCA) highlighting specific college and career awareness objectives and outcomes, self-concept, and social-emotional skills.

 Technology and Media Services for Individuals with Disabilities Stepping Up grant, US Department of Education, Office of Special Education Programs (Grant No. H327S180002)